 ” …….But David encouraged himself in the Lord his God.”
 (1 Samuel 30:6)

 David left Israel and went to Gath, the land of the Philistines, to escape King Saul’s continued attempts to kill him.
-Saul was the first king of Israel and he was the people’s choice and not God’s choice.
-He did not walk in faith in the Lord and tried to kill David on numerous.
+Saul, the first king of Israel, was the people’s choice and not God’s choice.
+He did not walk in faith in the Lord and tried to kill David on numerous occasions.
 David was the man God had intended to be the first king of Israel.
 The prophet Samuel had anointed him as the Lord’s choice to be king when he was still a boy.

 David, leaving Israel and going to Gath was not out of faith, but out of his fear that Saul would kill him.
 He did not seek the Lord’s will before making the decision and went to the land of the Philistines, an enemy of Israel.
 He dwelt in the land of the Philistines a year and four months.
 As we will see, it did not turn out well for him.
 Achish, the king of Gath, gave David and all those men with him and their families the town of Ziklag.